Gigoteur/UnicornConsole/README.md

 ## Edit a cartridge

-You can edit the GFX in the cartridge by using the specific '-e' option, and alternate between the run mode and the editor with 'F6':
+You can edit directly the GFX (Sprites + Map) with the 'F6' hotkey (to alternate between the run mode and the editor), or to open the cartridge by using the specific '-e' option:
 ```
 ./target/release/px8 -s 4 -e ./games/ski/ski.px8
 ```